litebird/litebird_sim/docs/source/random_numbers.rst

       duration_s=3600.0,
       name="My noise simulation",
-      description="I want to generate some noise and be able to reproduce my results", random_seed=12345, # here the seed for the random number generator is set )
+      description="I want to generate some noise and be able to reproduce my results", random_seed=12345, # Here the seed for the random number generator is set )

 During the execution of the :class:`.Simulation` constructor, the